soylentme/shipwire-python/README.md

 s.secrets.delete(id=1234) # Delete a secret
 ```

+#####Webhook Endpoints:
+Shipwire endpoints require endpoints to be secured with SSL and return 200 ok for HEAD requests.

 #####Responses:

 Each call to the Shipwire API returns a response object with several standard attributes.
 The following attributes are available on each method call: